 Street Mosaic Workshop

-Street Mosaic workshop is one of the community’s art initiatives, developed and launched by Laimikis.lt in the wooden neighbourhood of Šnipiškės (Vilnius) in May 2013.
-It’s an open initiative, which is supported by residents of the neighbourhood, who donate ceramic tiles and take part in creating mosaic artworks.
+Street Mosaic workshop is one of the participatory art initiatives developed and launched by Laimikis.lt in the wooden neighbourhood of Šnipiškės (Vilnius) in May 2013.
+It’s an open initiative supported by residents of the neighbourhood, who donate ceramic tiles and participate in creating mosaic artworks.
 In just a month, two streets of Šnipiškės were touched by mosaics.
 It is not by chance we developed a mosaic project here: Šnipiškės neighbourhood was well-known in the 17th and 18th centuries for ceramic tiles workshops.

-By creating points of attraction in the neighbourhood community art projects not only bring local residents together but also help to reconfigure the negative image of the neighbourhood, which in the case of Šnipiškės has been formed by mass media for many years.
+By creating points of attraction in the neighbourhood, community art projects not only bring residents together but also help to reconfigure the negative image of the neighbourhood, which, in the case of Šnipiškės, has been formed by mass media for many years.
 The neighbourhood faces an increasing (re)development pressure.
-While being treated as a potential area for new skyscrapers, communal problems of the whole neighbourhood were completely ignored by Vilnius municipality for decades.
+While being treated as a potential area for new skyscrapers, communal problems of the whole neighbourhood were ignored by Vilnius municipality for decades.

 There are several sources of inspiration for our Street Mosaic project: